 Troy University Phenix City shares a campus bookstore facility operated by Barnes & Noble with Chattahoochee Valley Community College.
 Textbooks are stocked for courses taught through these two campuses.
-Students taking courses at other Troy University campuses should check the individual websites for textbook purchase information.
+Students taking courses online or at other Troy University sites should go to the bookstore's website at shoptroytrojans.com for textbook purchase information.
+Troy University merchandise, textbooks and supplies may be purchased in store or online at shoptroytrojans.com.